-Historically, natural gas has been used for space heating in three EWEB-owned facilities: EWEB's headquarters building in downtown Eugene, EWEB's Roosevelt Operations Center in west Eugene, and a facility EWEB owned for just two years in 2013 and 2014 on W 3rd Ave in Eugene.
-The increase in emissions from natural gas in 2013 and 2014 can be attributed to W. 3rd facility for those two years.
-Once that facility was sold, the higher natural gas emissions in 2015 compared to 2010 and 2011 come from the fact that EWEB phased out steam consumption (a Scope 2 emissions source) for space heating at the headquarters building and began using natural gas at that facility instead.
+Historically, natural gas has been used for space heating in three EWEB-owned facilities: EWEB's headquarters building in downtown Eugene (sold to the City of Eugene in mid-2023 for use as the new City Hall), EWEB's Roosevelt Operations Center (ROC) in west Eugene, and a facility EWEB owned for just two years in 2013 and 2014 on W 3rd Ave in Eugene.
+The increase in emissions from natural gas in 2013 and 2014 can be attributed to both EWEB's headquarters transitioning off steam heat to use natural gas instead and added consumption from the W. 3rd facility for those two years.
+Once the W. 3rd facility was sold in 2015, consumption dropped, but continued to climb again until the COVID-19 pandemic dramatically changed EWEB's occupancy levels at the headquarters facility in 2020.
 In June 2023, EWEB vacated and sold its headquarters facility.
 Due to guidance from GHG Inventory Protocols and EWEB's financial control approach to our inventory boundaries, natural gas consumption from this facility was only included for 2023 through the date of our facility sale.
+In 2024, the only EWEB-owned facility to consume natural gas is the ROC.
+This represents a 67% decrease from our peak consumption in 2019, a 51% decrease year-over-year since 2023 and a 17% decrease from our 2010 baseline.

-Figure 20: EWEB GHG Emissions from Natural Gas, 2010-2023
+Figure 30: EWEB GHG Emissions from Natural Gas, 2010-2024